raymondkeogh/doggystyle/README.md

 Features:

- - Navigation menu – a simple navigation menu offering the user the ability to access the areas mentioned in the users, namely, Prices, Gallery and Contact.
+ - Navigation menu – a simple navigation menu offering users the ability to access areas mentioned in the user stories, namely, Prices, Gallery and Contact.

- - Footer - There will be a footer containing contact detail, social links and another call to action.
+ - Footer - There will be a footer containing contact detail, social links and second call to action.
-All the of the pages on the site will have the same header and footer elements, background and imagery.
+All pages on the site will have the same header and footer elements, background and imagery.
 Once the home page is created, this template will be duplicated adding in the unique sections for each page.
 These will be:
  - Home pages - Sales message containing text with a button below to initiate contact.
  - Contact pages – a contact form requesting name, email address, phone number and a comment section.
  - Gallery - A gallery containing a selection photographs